jsrii/openboxDots/README.md

 ```
 git clone https://github.com/jsrii/openboxDots.git
 mv dots/ ~/.config
+mv ~/.config/.themes/ ~/
 ```

 Then reload your apps or just restart your device and the configs should be applied.

 ## Preview

-<video src="GithubAssets/asset1.mp4" controls></video>
+<video src="/GithubAssets/asset1.mp4" controls></video>
-'